gamosoft/FiddlerTreeviewPanel/README.md

 Thanks to *Eric Lawrence* for some suggestions, I've added double-click to expand/collapse all child nodes at once (where clicked) and to keep the selected session when losing focus off the TreeView.

-You can download the compiled binaries here:
+You can download the compiled binaries from the releases section.

+Also from here:
 [http://blog.gamosoft.com/fiddler-treeview-panel-extension/](http://blog.gamosoft.com/fiddler-treeview-panel-extension/)